 Many people choose to rent a flat.
 However, some people are wondering if buying isn’t a better option.

 The total price of a house or flat is marked in red.
 Below you can see its price per m2.
-Real estate prices in China are continually growing and will probably overtake the western ones.
-Higher prices are in New York Manhattan.
+Real estate prices in China are continually growing and will probably overtake the Western ones.
+It still can be cheaper than New York Manhattan.

-When you are planning a move to Shanghai, it is worth getting information about public transport and its cost.
-There are about 1000 bus lines, metro, trains, and coaches in the city.
+When planning a move to Shanghai, it is worth getting information about public transport and its cost.
+There are about 1,000 bus lines, metro, trains, and coaches in the city.

-The price for a monthly ticket for transport in Shanghai is usually from 100 to 250 yuan (approx. 15 – 36 USD).
+The price for a monthly ticket for transport in Shanghai is usually from RMB 120 to 300 (USD 17 – 43).

 Transport in Shanghai – using a taxi